philipmorg/philip-morgan-research-notes/src/site/notes/Philip Morgan Research Notes/Past Research/self employed devs career investment.md

 ## 2) How do you invest in business skills?

-`r tufte::margin_note('The full question was: Please list ways you have you spent time and money for business or self-employment skills.')`
+*The full question was: Please list ways you have you spent time and money for business or self-employment skills.*

 | LinkedIn Sample | List Sample |
 |:--------------|:-----------|